UK Home Secretary’s Shocking Admission About the Emerging AI Surveillance State

 Here’s Oracle’s Larry Ellison, the Tony Blair Institute’s largest donor, bragging about how an AI surveillance state will ensure that people are always on their best behaviour:

-What often gets ignored in what little public discussion that is allowed on this topic is the fact that AI surveillance systems are as prone to errors as most AI systems.
+What often gets ignored in what little public discussion that is allowed on this topic is the fact that AI surveillance systems are as prone to making errors as most AI systems.
 The biases in facial recognition systems are already well documented.
 Just last month, the UK Home Office admitted that facial recognition technology is more likely to incorrectly identify black and Asian people than their white counterparts on some settings.

 Yet the systems are still being rolled out nationwide, inviting the question: feature or bug?